ubinexus/sonic-utilities/doc/Command-Reference.md

 **sonic-package-manager repository remove**

-This command will remove an entry from the package database.
-The package has to be *Not Installed* in order to be removed from package database. *NOTE*: this command requires elevated (root) privileges to run.
+This command will remove a repository as source for SONiC packages from the database .
+The package has to be *Not Installed* in order to be removed from package database. *NOTE*: requires elevated (root) privileges to run

 - Usage:
   ```